isa-labs/cvm-fund-analytics/README.md

 **Interactive Dashboard**
 - Built with Streamlit and Plotly for interactive visualization
 - Sidebar filters: period, fund class, minimum Sharpe ratio, top N funds, minimum trading days
-- Period selector shows which months are cached locally vs. need to be downloaded
+- Period selector shows which months are cached locally vs need to be downloaded
 - All 6 charts are interactive with zoom, hover tooltips and dynamic filtering

 ![dashboard_01](outputs/dashboard_01.PNG)